jsfehler/renpy-encyclopaedia/docs/writing-text.rst

 Writing Text
 ============

-Text in an EncEntry is stored in a list.

 When creating an entry, you can use either a single string or a list of strings.
 If a single string is given it will simply be placed inside a list as the first and only item.

 On the default entry screen, each list item is treated as a paragraph with a line break.